 With a priority on original reporting and analysis that range from hard news to long from features, my goal is to always tell stories that show how ordinary people are organizing to create social change.
 As editor, I commission stories, go through several rounds of edits, write headlines and deks, choose art and layout, publish and promote.
 Here are a few favorites:

-In my 10 years running this publication, I’ve recognized and covered early developments in major movements before they garnered widespread attention — from the rise of Bernie Sanders to Hong Kong’s umbrella movement to Russian trolls.
+In my 10 years running this publication, I’ve recognized and covered early developments in major movements before they garnered widespread attention — from the rise of Bernie Sanders to Hong Kong’s umbrella movement to fake news.

 With my background in environmental studies and reporting, I have commissioned and edited some of the first reported stories on the fossil fuel divestment movement, Hawaii’s Mauna Kea protests, Standing Rock and the now ascendant Sunrise Movement.